PauliNiva/wiklajs/index.md

 This, once again can be extremely powerful and extremely easy to screw up and break your entire codebase.

-Ideally you'd want to stick with one type of Object declarations to make your code easily readable, branch out if the other styles provide you with some benefit you wouldn't get elesewhere.
+Ideally you'd want to stick with one type of Object declarations to make your code easily readable, branch out if the other styles provide you with some benefit you wouldn't get else where.

 Now how do you make the best use of objects in Javascript?
 One good thing to do is to make good use of modules.
 Modules are a design pattern in Javascript that allows you to easily create public and private functions, along with encapsulating data.